 Education is an important part of the Trusts objectives and the Trust run the Salmon in the Classroom project in a number of schools throughout the Nith catchment.
 The project is a fun, hands on method of getting children involved with fish and the work involved with conserving their habitats as well as teaching them about the importance of keeping rivers clean and healthy.
 Hopefully in the future, along with projects such as Fishing for Knowledge, this will help to get more youngsters involved with fishing as a recreational sport.

 Research into the genetics of salmon and sea trout are being carried out by the Celtic Sea Trout Project (CSTP) and Focusing Atlantic Salmon Management on Populations Project (FASMOP).
-The Trust is assisting these project by taking genetic samples which will then be analysed and from which future management plans can be based.
+The Trust is assisting these project by taking genetic samples which will then be analysed and from which

 The Trust is responsible for monitoring the health of juvenile salmonid and other fish populations within the Nith catchment and conducts electrofishing surveys throughout the summer.
 This data will help when deciding on future management strategies for the catchment.